DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ### General
 traditional vs new workflow
 ### Decision making
-Should it be a 1:1 transfer from paper book to e-book?, What are alternative possibilities?
+Should it be a 1:1 transfer from paper book to ebook?, What are alternative possibilities?
 ### Instructions
 How to adjust the style guide?
 What metadata to add?
 Do editorial criteria regarding the content change?
 ### Specific issues for this publication type
 ### Based on the above, what to choose?

-How to make an art/design catalogue in epub2/3, HTML5 (/app), PDF
+How to make an art/design catalogue in EPUB2/3, HTML5 (/app), PDF

 A step-by-step guide